IsaacLatta/Reverse-Proxy-Server/README.md

 ## Description

 - This is a Reverse Proxy Server written with standalone ASIO.
-- The Proxy will accept TCP connections a forward incoming connections to it's specified backend server.
+- The Proxy will accept TCP connections a forward incoming HTTP requests to it's specified backend server.
-- This Proxy Server was written with the intention of gaining both knowledge and experience in lower level I/O programming, the ASIO library, and the TCP/IP protocol.
+- This Proxy Server was written with the intention of gaining both knowledge and experience in lower level I/O programming, the ASIO library, TCP/IP and HTTP/HTTPS protocols.
 - This project is still in development, I will likely be making modifications to it in the future, as I intend on using it in future projects.

 ## Prerequisites